Namibia

 Meat is very much on the menu in Namibia.
 Apart from the coastal areas, you will find that meat is on offer everywhere.

 You will find zebra, impala, oryx, kudo and more local wildlife on your menus.
-Game is the natural source of food for Namibians, particularly away from the coast, so this should come as no surprise.
+Game is the natural source of food for Namibians.
+This is especially true away from the coast.
+Thus, this should come as no surprise.

 By the coast, however, you will be spoiled with their wonderful seafood and shellfish.
 The very rich coastline and marine life offers true delights for fish lovers.
 The oysters are up there with the best oysters I’ve ever tasted.

 I’m sure as you’re reading this that you are getting the message that Namibia is BIG.
-Therefore, depending on how much time you have, you may well have to pick out certain locations over others.
+So, depending on how much time you have, you may well have to pick out certain areas to visit.

-Therefore, I’m going to give you a list of key places to visit in Namibia and hopefully you can decide which locations are a must for you!
+I’m going to give you a list of key places to see whilst visiting Namibia.
+Hopefully, you can decide which locations are a must for you!
+If you need more help, make sure you look at my Destinations page on Namibia.

 Going North from Windhoek